 What is a speech-language pathologist, or SLP?

 Speech-language pathologists (SLP's) assess and treat persons with communication disorders, involving disorders of speech, language, and/or hearing.
 They work in a variety of settings, including hospitals, schools, rehabilitation centers, community clinics, and private practice.
 Students choose this growing field because they are strong communicators who seek a rewarding, well-paying profession in which they can help others.
 SLP's have the opportunity to work with a variety of age-groups in a wide range of work settings.
-The job market is excellent.

 Why choose to become an SLP?